tylerkrupicka/material-resume/README.md

 ### Acknowledgements

-While I wrote most of the HTML and CSS for this site while only using the material design documentation as referance, I did use [Ruddy's StackOverflow Material Ripple](http://stackoverflow.com/questions/30074246/how-to-create-ripple-effect-on-click-material-design) as a basis for the ripple effect.
+While I wrote most of the HTML and CSS for this site while only using the material design documentation as reference, I did use [Ruddy's StackOverflow Material Ripple](http://stackoverflow.com/questions/30074246/how-to-create-ripple-effect-on-click-material-design) as a basis for the ripple effect.

 I also based the header design off of João Piedade's [awesome site](http://jpiedade.com/).